FormulaMonks/contest/README.markdown

 Description
 -----------

-Write declarative tests with nested contexts without performance penalties.
+Write declarative tests using nested contexts without performance penalties.
 Contest is less than 100 lines of code and gets the job done.

 Usage
 -----